cerner/terra-core/packages/terra-table/docs/TableHeaderCell.md

 # Terra Table Header Cell

 The Terra Table Header Cell is a sub component of the table header.
-The header cell's width can be grow based row cell widths, but is utilmately reponsible the column maximum width when styling is applied.
+The header cell's width can grow based row cell widths, but is ultimately reponsible the column maximum width when styling is applied.

 ## Getting Started